samad1337/samad1337.github.io/_posts/cicdgoat/2022-06-08-cicdgoat-writeup.md

 **Dodo** :
 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FqlPNd2hb3v90GissZrTO%2Fimage.png?alt=media)

 In this challenge we have to make a S3 bucket public without getting detected, meaning the application has some sort of security measures to prevent the cloud environment from being tampered with.
-On a side note : we are emulating an aws environment using localstack, which is a program designed to help beginners to understand aws .
+On a side note : We are emulating an aws environment using localstack, which is a program designed to help beginners to understand aws .

 Viewing the hints of this challenge we see that a program named **checkhov** is mentioned .
 Upon googling this program we see it detects and prevents tampering within cloud deployments.
 Let's confirm this by actually tampering with the **main.tf** file .
 This file has configuration of the bucket and it's associated ACL's.
 I'll clone the repo ,modify the  main.tf file and push the changes.